 Speaking of our region, the landscape suggests with its shape the profile of its inhabitants who lived until a few decades ago in symbiosis with the earth.
 The sacral consideration with which they have given the crops a strict, linear, geometric shape, the correct location of any building in harmony with the environment reveals their essential, practical and efficient character.

 The territory, and then the landscape, exactly mirrors the population that inhabits and transforms it.
-The modern civilization is more responsible for the alteration and transfiguration of the landscape than all previous eras, with the obvious result of having depleted the heritage that
+The modern civilization is more responsible for the alteration and transfiguration of the landscape than all previous eras, with the obvious result of having depleted the heritage that previous generations have left us.

 From our point of view it is important for us, as students, and our contemporaries to be aware of environmental issues.
 As a consequence we have thought of some initiatives that could suggest a reflection and by combining the matter with artists, environmental historians and scholars that have dealt with this theme.